FreeRTOS/FreeRTOS-SMP-Demos/SMP.md

 `configUSE_CORE_AFFINITY` must be defined as `1` for this function to be available.

-Gets the core affinity mask for a task i.e. the cores on which a task can run.
+Gets the core affinity mask for a task, i.e. the cores on which a task can run.

 **Parameters:**

-`xTask` The handle of the task to get the core affinity mask for.
+`xTask` The handle of the task that the core affinity mask is for.
 Passing `NULL`
         will get the core affinity mask for the calling task.

 **Returns:**

-The core affinity mask which is a bitwise value that indicates the cores on which a task can run.
+The core affinity mask, which is a bitwise value that indicates the cores on which a task can run.
 Cores are numbered from `0` to `configNUM_CORES - 1`.
 For example, if a task can run on core `0` and core `1`, the core affinity mask is `0x03`.